 During your Mount Kilimanjaro Trek, the Lemosho Route approaches the summit from the western side.
 It starts with hikers being driven from Moshi town to the Londorossi Gate, from where they spend the following two (2) days hiking through the verdant rain-forest until they reach the Shira Ridge.
 The route proceed across the flat pleasant Shira Plateau crossing from the west to the eastern side.
 As you approach the Lava Tower, the crowd of people increases as this route joints the Machame Route.
 You will follow the southern circuit which traverses the lower southern ice-field of the mountain before reaching the summit via Barafu.
 The descent will be along Mweka route back to the mountain gate.

 7 day Climb Kilimanjaro Lemosho Route – Itinerary

 Moshi/Arusha, Transfer to Londorossi Gate - Hike to Mti Mkubwa

 This is the first day of this 8 days mountain climb along the Lemosho Route.
-You will be transferred by car from Moshi to the Londorossi gate – a drive which will take approximately four days.
-Once at the trail head, you will be briefed about the guidelines to follow while on the mountain, and also complete all the required formalities before beginning the trek.
-From here you will hike through the verdant rain-forest and head to the Mti Mkubwa camspsite where you will have your evening meal and spend the night.
+You will be transferred by car from Moshi to the Londorossi gate – a drive that will take approximately four days.
+Once at the trailhead, you will be briefed about the guidelines to follow while on the mountain, and also complete all the required formalities before beginning the trek.
+From here you will hike through the verdant rainforest and head to the Mti Mkubwa campsite where you will have your evening meal and spend the night.

 Route Plan: Londorossi Gate to Mti Mkubwa